raik199x/Clent-server-Chat-linux/README.md

 Simple chat made on sockets (not QTcpSocket) that works on client->server methodology.
 Server written on bare C and client-side written on Qt+c\c++

-It works only on localhost and uses 3002 port for connections.
+It works only on localhost and uses 3002 port for connections, but for client side contains all needs for transfer to static ips etc.

 ---